jbuerkle/WoWsRibbonBingo/README.md

 | 6     |            1500 |                    2^6 = 64 subs 🎁 |
 | 7     |            1800 |                   2^7 = 128 subs 🎁 |

+Note:

-The level 0 reward is unlocked just by participating in the challenge.
+- The level 0 reward is unlocked just by participating in the challenge.
 You will receive it in case you do not unlock any higher reward.
+- The point requirements listed here apply to the solo streamer challenge.
+In the duo/trio streamer challenge, the point requirements for each level increase by 40% for every additional player (duo +40%, trio +80%).
+- In the duo/trio streamer challenge, the reward **must** be shared between the participating streamers.
+Every streamer must receive at least a 25% share of the total reward.
+The only exception are small rewards (1 sub cannot be split).
+- As the reward is paid in gift subs, all participating streamers **must** have a monetized stream on Twitch.

 ## Optional ship restrictions (not part of the main rule set)